Acceptable Use Policy & Disclaimer

 - Tampering with computer or network security.

 - Making unauthorized entry into any systems accessible via Library computers.

 - Representing oneself as another person.

-- Copying, file sharing, downloading or distributing commercial software or other material (e.g. music) in violation of federal or international copyright laws.
+- Copying, file sharing, downloading or distributing commercial software or other works or material (e.g. music, movies or other audio or digital material) in violation of state, federal or international copyright laws.

 - Accessing or loading pornographic, obscene, or sexually explicit material.